 This year, the registration will run for six weeks, from April 8, 2021, to May 15, 2021.
-Direct Entry (DE) candidates need to know that their registrations will run along with the UTME candidates' registration.
+Direct Entry (DE) candidates need to know that their registrations will happen simultaneously with the UTME candidates' registration.

 Note that having a National Identity Number (NIN) is mandatory for this year's UTME/DE exams registrations.
-Candidates without NIN will not be able to register for the exam.
+Candidates without NIN will be prohibited from registering for the exam.

 The optional mock exam will be conducted on April 30, 2021.
 If you want to participate in the mock exam, then you must register for it before April 24, 2021.

-The exact date for JAMB exam for 2021 has not been fixed by the Joint Admission and Matriculation Board.
+The exact date for JAMB exam for 2021 has not been officially made public knowledge by the exam board fixed by the Joint Admission and Matriculation Board.
 The date will be known once an official announcement is made by JAMB concerning it.

 Now you have all the details about the 2021 JAMB application, fees, and closing date.
-However, there are more information to be aware of for this year's application.
+However, there is more information to be aware of for this year's application.

 National Identity Number (NIN) is not the only change in requirement details for JAMB registration 2021.

-In an effort to make the application process easier and faster for candidates and to make it more difficult or impossible for fraudsters to carry out their criminal activities against unsuspecting JAMB applicating, JAMB has made some changes to this year's application process.
+In an effort to make the application process easier and faster for candidates and to make it more difficult or impossible for fraudsters to carry out their criminal activities against unsuspecting applicants, JAMB has made some changes to this year's application process.

 The board has also ended the use of email addresses for registration.

-Professor Oloyede stated that candidates' email addresses would only be requested after they must have successfully completed their registrations.
-Candidates' will need the emails to access information for their JAMB exam.
+Professor Oloyede stated that candidates' email addresses would only be requested after they have successfully completed their registrations.
+Candidates will need the emails to access information for their exam.